TjTrerise/Static-Website-Hosting/README.md

 ## Prerequisites

 * Mandatory prerequisites.
     - AWS account.
     - IAM user with programmatic access and permissions to manage S3, ClouFront, ACM, Route 53 and IAM resources.
     - Money to purchase a domain or access to a registered domain.

 ## Deployment Steps

-* Provide a clear, basic, step-by-step guide to deploy the project.
-Keep it concise.
-* Use numbered lists and code blocks for commands.
-* **Important:** If you have highly detailed steps with many screenshots, link to a more comprehensive guide in your `docs/` directory.

 1. S3
     - Create your S3 bucket.
 Ensure the bucket has a globally unique name and is in the region for your project (Best practice would be to match your bucket to your domain name).